Landscape & Ornamental

 (Photo credit: J. Obermeyer

-Periodic cicada damage to stems
+Periodical cicada damage to stems

 (Photo credit: J. Obermeyer)

-Periodic cicada eggs in stems
+Periodical cicada eggs in stems

 (Photo credit: J. Obermeyer

-Dieback on oak trees caused by cicada egg laying.
+Dieback on oak trees caused by cicada egg laying

 (Photo credit: J. Obermeyer)